swiftlang/swift/docs/LibraryEvolution.rst

 Top-Level Functions
 ~~~~~~~~~~~~~~~~~~~

-A versioned top-level function is fairly restricted in how it can be changed.
+An ABI-public top-level function is fairly restricted in how it can be changed.
 The following changes are permitted:

-- Changing the body of the function.
+- Changing the body of the function (as long as it is not ``@inlinable``; see
+  below).
 - Changing *internal* parameter names (i.e. the names used within the function
   body, not the labels that are part of the function's full name).
 - Reordering generic requirements (but not the generic parameters themselves).
 - Adding a default argument expression to a parameter.
 - Changing or removing a default argument is a `binary-compatible
   source-breaking change`.
-- The ``@discardableResult`` and ``@warn_unqualified_access`` attributes may
+- Adding or removing the ``@discardableResult`` and ``@warn_unqualified_access``
-  be added to a function without any additional versioning information.
+  attributes.

 No other changes are permitted; the following are particularly of note:

-- A versioned function may not change its parameters or return type.
+- An ABI-public function may not change its parameters or return type.
-- A versioned function may not change its generic requirements.
+- An ABI-public function may not change its generic requirements.
-- A versioned function may not change its external parameter names (labels).
+- An ABI-public function may not change its external parameter names (labels).
-- A versioned function may not add, remove, or reorder parameters, whether or
+- An ABI-public function may not add, remove, or reorder parameters, whether or
   not they have default arguments.
-- A versioned function that throws may not become non-throwing or vice versa.
+- An ABI-public function that throws may not become non-throwing or vice versa.
 - The ``@escaping`` attribute may not be added to or removed from a parameter.
-  It is not a `versioned attribute` and so there is no way to guarantee that it
-  is safe when a client deploys against older versions of the library.

 Inlinable Functions